finos/FDC3/docs/api-bridging/spec.md

 title: API Bridging Overview (next)
 ---

 The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent (DA), facilitating cross-application workflows.
-Desktop Agent API Bridging addresses the interconnection of desktop agents (DAs) such that apps running under different desktop agents can also interoperate, allowing workflows to span multiple desktop agents.
+Desktop Agent API Bridging addresses the interconnection of Deskop Agents (DAs) such that apps running under different Deskop Agents can also interoperate, allowing workflows to span multiple Deskop Agents.

-In any desktop agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.
+In any Deskop Agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.

 ## Open questions / TODO list